 - makes strategic use of allied courses from other disciplines to enhance the educational experience.

 Students should carefully choose a minor or second major that complements English and their personal career objectives.
 All English electives must be taken at 3000 level or higher.

 All English majors must successfully complete at least two semesters of elementary foreign language study OR one semester of intermediate foreign language study at the college level.
 Students may meet this requirement by successfully completing two elementary courses in one or more foreign languages with a final grade of C- or higher OR completing one intermediate course in a foreign language with a final grade of C- or higher.

-NOTE: No CLEP, AP, or transient study credits may be applied to fulfill this requirement.
-These foreign language credits must be fulfilled at PBA.
+No CLEP, AP, or transient study credits may be used to fulfill this requirement.
+These credits must be fulfilled at PBA.

 Students considering graduate study in English are strongly advised to take additional foreign language courses (intermediate level or higher) as well as ENG 4543 - Modern Literary Theory and ENG 3193 - Advanced Composition .